Get started with Spectra Assure Community

 View the Community reportโ

-The Spectra Assure Community report on each open source package provides a condensed overview of any potential risks detected during analysis.
+The Spectra Assure Community report on each open source package or developer tool provides a condensed overview of any potential risks detected during analysis.

 Thanks to this format, users of all levels of experience and knowledge can understand which issues are cause for concern.
 This simplifies comparing multiple versions of the same open source package, and speeds up decisions on whether to use a particular package in a software project.